AstudilloJuanF/sharerbox/Readme.md

 		};
 	</script>
 	```
-4. Save Changes\
+4. Save Changes
-* All done, sharebox is now enabled for your site\
+* All done, sharebox is now enabled for your site.

 ## Options:

-Sharebox supports three ways of customization:
+Sharebox supports four options of customization:

 * **Position:** `'left'` or `'right'` _(default)_
 * **Color:** `'color name'` _(Black by default)_